datchley/mysystem/README.md

 	- NerdTree & NerdTree Tabs - for project/navigation within vim
 	- Ack - For fast searching of file, buffer and other content (integrated into NerdTree with 'ms' command)
 	- CtrlP - Ctrl-P like fuzzy finder popup similar to Sublime's Ctrl-P
+	- Vim Airline - a pure vim powerline drop in for an awesome status line in vim
+	- Solarized color scheme
 * vim color themes folder for syntax highlighting

 Installation